 2020 -2021 PEER Project Interns

 Yolanda Verduzco graduated with a B.A. in Sociology from Stanislaus State University.
-In her spare time, she enjoys spending time with her family, taking road trips, doing arts and crafts, and taking part in wellness activities.
+Yolanda is a Bay Area native, originally from Oakland California, and graduated from Oakland High School.
+In her spare time, she enjoys spending time with her family, taking road trips, doing arts and crafts, exercising, and taking part in various wellness activities.

-PEER Project creates prevention and education related activities to eliminate stigma associated with mental health issues and reduce student suicide.
+PEER Project creates prevention and education-related activities to eliminate the stigma associated with mental health issues and reduce student suicide.
 We aim to increase awareness, promote wellness and acceptance, and empower students to help them find relief.

 Our interns and professional staff work hard to bring about awareness and education for the Stanislaus State community.